Boston bombing suspects wanted to fit in, friends say

 "That's something Russia doesn't have.
 You have a chance to make money here if you are willing to work."

-He neither smoked nor drank, and said "God said no alcohol," according to the magazine's profile of the amateur boxer.

-Those who knew the younger brother painted a picture of a youth who bore none of the telltales of an immigrant: Dzhokhar had virtually no accent.
-He dressed in sweats and a sweatshirt.
-He did not hang with anybody in the school's Muslim circle.

-The brothers' public high school, Cambridge Rindge and Latin, is one of the most diverse in the country, its student body ranging from the children of immigrants to those of Harvard professors.
+The brothers' high school, Cambridge Rindge & Latin, is one of the most diverse in the country, its student body ranging from the children of immigrants to those of Harvard professors.

-It counts actors Matt Damon and Ben Affleck, poet E.E.
-Cummings and basketball star Patrick Ewing among its alumni.

 "I always sympathized with him because he was, I'd say, a kid that just really wanted to be accepted," said Taylor Conlin, who played on the Rindge lacrosse team with Dzhokhar.
 "He did it in a very humble way, but he just tried to hang out with the cool kids."

-Former classmates were astonished to hear that "sweet, considerate" Dzhokhar, who later enrolled at the University of Massachusetts at Dartmouth, could have been involved in the explosions.
+Former classmates were astonished to hear that "sweet, considerate" Dzhokhar, who later enrolled at the University of Massachusetts, Dartmouth, could have been involved in the explosions.

 "He was the typical Rindge kid to us, actually a lot nicer than we were, and quieter," said Mann.
 "But obviously he had secrets."

+A high school classmate, Eric Machado, told CNN that Dzhokhar had shown no "tell-tale signs of malicious behaviour."

+"We partied.
+We hung out.
+We were good high school friends," he said.
+There was "no evidence that would lead any of us to believe that he would be capable of this."

-(Reporting by Edith Honan, Peter Graff, Ben Berkowitz, Stephanie Simon, Michelle Conlin, Lisa Schwartz, Emily Flitter and Mark Hosenball; Research by Barclay Walsh and Carolyn Wilder; Writing by Ian Simpson and Frank McGurty; Editing by Tiffany Wu, Mary Milliken and Frances Kerry)
+(Reporting by Edith Honan, Peter Graff, Ben Berkowitz, Stephanie Simon, Michelle Conlin and Lisa Schwartz; Research by Barclay Walsh and Carolyn Wilder; Writing by Ian Simpson and Frank McGurty; Editing by Doina Chiacu and Xavier Briand)